rmsrosa/random_notes/docs/src/generative/probability_flow.md

 The aim is to review the probability flow sampling method, introduced by [Maoutsa, Reich, Opper (2020)](https://doi.org/10.3390/e22080802) and generalized by [Song, Sohl-Dickstein, Kingma, Kumar, Ermon, Poole (2020)](https://arxiv.org/abs/2011.13456) and [Karras, Aittala, Aila, Laine (2022)](https://proceedings.neurips.cc/paper_files/paper/2022/hash/a98846e9d9cc01cfb87eb694d946ce6b-Abstract-Conference.html).

-## Probability flow ODE from Itô diffusion with scalar noise
+## Probability flow ODE for an Itô diffusion with scalar noise

 This is the original result given by [Maoutsa, Reich, Opper (2020)](https://doi.org/10.3390/e22080802).
 The original SDE is the Itô diffusion with scalar noise term
 $$